 Ireland was a country I wanted to visit for such a long time.
-I always loved the Irish music and their humour.
+I always loved Irish music and humour.
 And those forty shades of green were something I wanted to see for ages.
 So, when a few months ago Marijan and I learned we’re going to have a week for ourselves, we immediately booked flight tickets to Dublin.
 We’ve spent five days in Dublin, and you can read my travel diary from it, here.

 Dublin Travel Diary: Five days in Dublin